AdobeDocs/journey-optimizer-b2b.en/help/user/data/field-mapping.md

 ## XDM Business Person attributes

+>[!IMPORTANT]
+>
+>The `workEmail.Address` attribute is required.
+If it is empty for an account audience member, that person is not ingested and is omitted from account journeys and buying groups that reference the audience.

 |[Property](https://github.com/adobe/xdm/blob/master/docs/reference/mixins/profile/b2b-person-details.schema.md) |Display name |Journey Optimizer B2B display name |Data type |Description |
 |------------------- |---------------------------------- |--------------------------- |-------- |--------------- |
 |`b2b.companyName` |Company Name    |Company Name |String  |Name of the company a business person is associated with. |